Taking Back Jesus From Socialism

 In addition, If you read 2 Cor.
 9:7, the apostle Paul teaches the virtue of voluntary giving, and this is, for sure, without pressure of compulsion.
 And this is indeed a totally different idea than that of egalitarianism!
 The Old Testament can testify that wealth and even having a capital isn’t morally evil (read about Job for example).
 If you read both Old and New Testament you’ll get the impression that tis’ humans disobedience and other predicaments that is the culprit NOT having wealth or capital.

 Biblical Christian orthodoxy should not compromise by correlating the secular ideology with socialism and communism which is the very antithesis of the Christian faith.
-I, among many believers in Christ Jesus stands firmly in the conviction that socialism as such is a non-Christian discipline and ought not to be embolden to adopt within the Christian community.
+I, among many believers in Christ Jesus stands firmly with the conviction that socialism as such is a non-Christian discipline and ought not to be embolden to adopt within the Christian community.
 Socialism as an economical, materialist theory goes against the biblical teaching of “justification by faith,” and not by works.
 A true Gospel of grace is inseparable from a Gospel of good works.
 Christian doctrines and Christian duties cannot be divorced.
 At last but not least, socialism is in a strong contrast with Christianity.
 Again, Torrey said that,

 It insists that better social conditions will produce better men; Christianity teaches that better men are needed to produce better conditions.
 Socialism endeavors to elevate individuals by elevating society; Christianity contends that society can be elevated only by the regeneration of individuals.
 To secure such regeneration is the supreme effort and function of the Church, and its chief message to Socialism is that the “life is more than meat and the body than raiment.”